Difference-of-Convex Elastic Net for Compressed Sensing: DC algorithm

 \subsection{Convergence analysis}

 The DC decomposition in \eqref{eq:DCdecom} overcomes the lack of strong convexity in the DC decomposition of the original $\ell_1 - \ell_2$ minimization problem \cite{yin2015minimization}.
 By introducing an additional $\ell_2^2$ regularization term into the objective function, the function $g(\bm{x})$ becomes strongly convex, and the smoothness of $h(\bm{x})$ is also improved through the inclusion of the $\ell_2^2$ regularization term.
 This modification not only ensures the convergence of DCEN-DCA (satisfying standard theoretical conditions) \cite{tao1998dc,le2018dc} but also significantly enhances the well-conditioning of the subproblems and the overall robustness of the algorithm, while preserving the sparse-inducing property of the $\ell_1 - \alpha \ell_2$ regularization.
 Moreover, each subproblem \eqref{eq:dca_subprob} admits a unique global minimizer due to its strong convexity, which further accelerates the convergence and improves the numerical stability of the iterative process.
+Assuming that each DCEN-DCA iteration \eqref{eq:DCAiterframe} is solved exactly \cite{yin2015minimization}, we establish the algorithm’s convergence as well as its rate of convergence.

 \begin{proposition} For $\bm{A} \in \mathbb{R}^{m \times n}$ and $\bm{b}\in \mathbb{R}^{n}$, if constants $\gamma, \alpha \in (0,1)$ and $\lambda>0$, then $\mathrm{argmin}_{\bm{x}\in\mathbb{R}^n} \mathcal{H}(\bm{x})$ is nonempty and compact. \end{proposition}